v47-io/jaffree/README.md

 - Gradle instead of Maven
 - JDK support starts at 11 (dropped support for Java 1.8)

+## Compatibility

+Jaffree has been tested and verified to work with FFmpeg 4 until 6.
+It should also work with other versions but your mileage may vary.

 ## Dependencies

 - JDK 11